AMWA-TV/is-device-configuration/docs/API messaging.md

 The device model of the device can be navigated by appending [NcObject roles](https://specs.amwa.tv/ms-05-02/latest/docs/NcObject.html) on top of the base URL starting from the `root block` and using `/` as the delimiter.

-Device model objects MUST not use the `/` character in their roles.
-Furthermore, device model objects roles MUST use `Unreserved Characters` as described in [RFC3986 - 2.3.
+It is RECOMMENDED for Device model objects roles to use `Unreserved Characters` as described in [RFC 3986 - 2.3.
 Unreserved Characters](https://www.ietf.org/rfc/rfc3986.txt).
+When `Reserved Characters` are used in an object role, they MUST be URL encoded when included in a URL.

+Device model object roles are case sensitive and thus any URLs which include them are also case sensitive as described in [RFC 7230](https://datatracker.ietf.org/doc/html/rfc7230#section-2.7.3).

 This means for a given base URL the `root` block can be targeted by using `{baseUrl}/root` as the URL.